thanhson1085/DemoCoin/docs/index.md

 - Developers who heard Blockchain but never try it
 - Developers who want to write Smart Contract for ICO

+## Steps to develope a ICO Smart Contract
+- Step 1: Developers write ICO Smart Contract (using Solidity)
+- Step 2: Deploy to Local Ethereum Node
+- Step 3: Test the contract
+- Step 4: Deploy to Ethereum Testnet and test it
+- Step 5: Deploy to Ethereum Mainnet

 ## Discussions
 If you have somethings want to discuss, please join our Gitter channel